-Nova Scotia’s Old Town of Lunenburg joined the list of UNESCO World Heritage Sites in Canada in 1995.
-This picturesque little town stands as a well-preserved model of 18th century British colonial urban planning.
+Nova Scotia’s Old Town of Lunenburg joined the UNESCO World Heritage Sites list in Canada in 1995.
+This picturesque little town is a well-preserved model of 18th-century British colonial urban planning.
 This involved imposing a pre-designed model of a town on a new settlement, regardless of the topography.

 With straight streets and square corners, Luneburg still looks like it did when it was created in 1753.
-The old town has about 400 major buildings, almost all of them made of wood and colourfully painted.
+The old town has about 400 significant buildings, almost all made of wood and colourfully painted.
 About 70 per cent of them are from the 18th and 19th centuries.
 Here you’ll also find diversified and well-preserved architecture spanning 250 years.

 Red Bay Basque Whaling Station (2013)

 Whale oil was a highly prized commodity in Europe during the 16th and 17th centuries.
 The oil was used as fuel for lamps, additive for paints, soap and even as a lubricant for leather products.
-Between 1540s and 1600s, thousands of men from southern France and northern Spain travelled each year to the shores of eastern Canada.
+Between the 1540s and 1600s, thousands of men from southern France and northern Spain travelled each year to eastern Canada’s shores.
 This was where they hunted for whales and set up a whaling station.

 Red Bay Basque Whaling Station was the largest in the world at the time.
 Here, the men rendered the whale blubber and then shipped it back home.
 The site contains remnants of the whaling operation, including rendering ovens and cauldrons, fire pits and temporary dwellings.
-Several 16th century vessel remains have also been discovered, providing insight into shipbuilding technology of that time.
+Several 16th-century vessel remains have also been discovered, providing insight into the shipbuilding technology of that time.